logpai/logparser/README.md

     python benchmark.py
     ```

+    The benchmarking results can be found at the Readme file of each parser, e.g., https://github.com/logpai/logparser/tree/main/logparser/Drain#benchmark.

 3. Parse your own logs:

     It is easy to apply logparser to parsing your own log data.
 To do so, you need to install the logparser3 package first.
 Then you can develop your own script following the below code snippet to start log parsing.